Lemon Herb Chicken Potato Soup (Slow-Cooked)

 FAQ

-- Can I start with frozen chicken in a slow cooker?
+- Can I use frozen chicken in this slow cooker soup?

 Serving Suggestions